suncoast-devs/handbook/lessons/js-intro/lecture.md

 > It is a JavaScript standard meant to ensure the interoperability of web pages across different web browsers.

-### Starting in `2015` we've been numbering them by year. (you may still see version numbers used)
+### Starting in `2015`, we've been numbering them by year (you may still see version numbers used).

 ---

 # ECMAScript has been adding features making JavaScript better!

-ECMAScript improvements has displaced _alternative_ languages like CoffeeScript that would _compile to_ JavaScript.
+ECMAScript improvements have displaced _alternative_ languages like CoffeeScript that would _compile to_ JavaScript.

 While JavaScript has been getting better, it still lacked a good way of managing data types.